dmccuskey/DMC-Corona-Library/README.md

 **Examples**

 There are several examples in the folder 'examples/dmc_objects/' which show how to setup OOP structures in Lua.
 Among these are some original Corona examples which have been modified to use `dmc_objects` and fit into an OOP style of programming.
-This will make it easy to see how to move your projects to be object-oriented as well.
+These will make it easier to see how to move your projects to be object-oriented as well.